littlehorse-enterprises/littlehorse/CONTRIBUTING.md

 - feat: MINOR
 - a commit with the footer `BREAKING CHANGE:` or a `!` after the type/scope

-You should reference the Conventional Commits v1.0.0 [website](https://www.conventionalcommits.org/en/v1.0.0/) for additional *types*, detailed specification rules, and FAQs about the practice before making a pull request.
+You should reference the Conventional Commits v1.0.0 [website](https://www.conventionalcommits.org/en/v1.0.0/) for additional *types*, detailed specification rules, examples, and FAQs about the practice before making a pull request.